 I landed the tour guide gig by answering a Craigslist ad in April of 2013 that read:

 Tour guides needed to host tours on an open-topped bus.
 Must have experience in audience presentation and a working knowledge of San Francisco history.
 Apply at *ACME TOURS in Fisherman’s Wharf.

-You’ll get what I mean about changing things up when you know that in my previous job I’d been a security guy and Manager-On-duty at a Hilton resort hotel, which is not nearly as interesting as it sounds.
+You’ll get what I mean about changing things up when you know that my previous job was security guy and Manager-On-Duty at a Hilton resort hotel, which is not nearly as interesting as it sounds.

 A person can only take so much of shutting down noisy room parties and being yelled at by disgruntled guests, so I wasn’t terribly sad when they laid me off in 2009.

 Dorian and I moved to a city we had plenty of experience with and loved with a passion.
 San Francisco, the shiny city by the bay.
 We came here with two cats, scant belongings and not much money to speak of, but we had our dreams.

 The San Francisco skyline at dusk / Photo by DW Rhodes